Ajazzz/Data-Types/README.md

 This repository contains a comprehensive guide to some of the most common data types used in programming languages, including:

 - Numeric Data Types,
-- Boolean Data Type, \n
+- Boolean Data Type, \
 - Character Data Type, \
 - String Data Type,